-- Members, employees, volunteers and contracted service providers must put the well being and safety of the child, young person or vulnerable adult before the development of performance - If a child, young person or vulnerable adult is accidentally injured as the result of a Member, employee, volunteer or contracted service provider's actions, seems distressed in any way, appears to be sexually aroused by your actions, misunderstands or misinterprets something you have done, always report such incidents as soon as possible to your line manager and to the DCPO and make a written report - If a child, young person or vulnerable adult arrives at the activity or service showing signs or symptoms that give you cause for concern, you must act appropriately following the procedures outlined in section 2
+- Councillors, employees, volunteers and contracted service providers must put the well being and safety of the child, young person or vulnerable adult before the development of performance. - If a child, young person or vulnerable adult is accidentally injured as the result of a councillor, employee, volunteer or contracted service provider's actions, seems distressed in any way, appears to be sexually aroused by your actions, misunderstands or misinterprets something you have done, always report such incidents as soon as possible to your line manager and to the DCPO and make a written report. - If a child, young person or vulnerable adult arrives at the activity or service showing signs or symptoms that give you cause for concern, you must act appropriately following the procedures outlined in section 2.

-It is contrary to best practice for Members, employees, volunteers and contracted service providers to:
+It is contrary to best practice for councillors, employees, volunteers and contracted service providers to:

-- Spend unreasonable amounts of time alone with children and young people away from others - Take children and young people in a car journey alone, no matter how short - Take children and young people to your home where they will be alone with you - Arrange to meet children and young people outside an organised activity or service
+- Spend unreasonable amounts of time alone with children and young people away from others. - Take children and young people in a car journey alone, no matter how short. - Take children and young people to your home where they will be alone with you. - Arrange to meet children and young people outside an organised activity or service.

-Members, employees, volunteers and contracted service providers must never:
+Councillors, employees, volunteers and contracted service providers must never:

-- Engage in rough physical games including horseplay - Engage in sexually provocative games - Allow or engage in inappropriate touching of any form - Allow children, young people and vulnerable adults to use inappropriate language unchallenged, or use it yourself - Make sexually suggestive comments about or to a child or young person, even in fun - Let an allegation by a child or young person be ignored or unrecorded - Do things of a personal nature for children, young people and vulnerable adults that they can do for themselves e.g. assist with changing - Share a room with a child, young person or vulnerable adult - Enter areas designated only for the opposite sex - Use the internet to access child pornography sites
+- Engage in rough physical games including horseplay. - Engage in sexually provocative games. - Allow or engage in inappropriate touching of any form. - Allow children, young people and vulnerable adults to use inappropriate language unchallenged, or use it yourself. - Make sexually suggestive comments about or to a child or young person, even in fun. - Let an allegation by a child or young person be ignored or unrecorded. - Do things of a personal nature for children, young people and vulnerable adults that they can do for themselves e.g. assist with changing. - Share a bedroom with a child, young person or vulnerable adult. - Enter areas designated only for the opposite sex. - Use the internet to access pornography. - Become involved in any financial transaction with, or on behalf of, a child or young person.